 In our case, we have , so using this theorem we can reverse the conditional probability:

-Since for our classifier we’re just trying to find out which category has a bigger probability, we can discard the divisor —which is the same for both categories— and just compare
+Since for our classifier we’re just trying to find out which tag has a bigger probability, we can discard the divisor —which is the same for both tags— and just compare

-There’s a problem though: “A very close game” doesn’t appear in our training set, so this probability is zero.
-Unless every sentence that we want to classify appears in our training set, the model won’t be very useful.
+There’s a problem though: “A very close game” doesn’t appear in our training data, so this probability is zero.
+Unless every sentence that we want to classify appears in our training data, the model won’t be very useful.

 So here comes the Naive part: we assume that every word in a sentence is independent of the other ones.
 This means that we’re no longer looking at entire sentences, but rather at individual words.
 So for our purposes, “this was a fun party” is the same as “this party was fun” and “party fun was this”.